|Cash Back Rating:||4.3 / 5|

 Your cash back redemption options are flexible, too, and you can even redeem your earnings for travel through Chase’s Ultimate Rewards travel portal without sacrificing rewards value.

-If you plan on making any big purchase with your Freedom Flex card, you’ll also appreciate the card’s intro APR offer, which gives you a chance not only to chip away at the cost of large expenses over time while minimizing interest, but also earn big rewards on those purchases.
+If you plan on making any big purchase with your Freedom Flex card, you’ll also appreciate the card’s intro APR offer, which gives you a chance not only to chip away at the cost of large expenses over time or pay off a large debt while minimizing interest, but you can also earn big rewards on those new purchases.

 Meanwhile, the card’s sign-up bonus should be easy to reach and its Mastercard benefits include some nice travel and purchase protection perks, as well as credits for select food delivery and online shopping services.